RePsychLing/sim-tutorial/README.md

 In documents you want to weave, save the image to a file and use markdown to display the file.
-Add a semicolon to the end of the function to supporess creating the images in new windows during weaving.
+Add a semicolon to the end of the function to suppress creating the images in new windows during weaving.

 ![](fig/kb07_betas.png)